romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a crucial aspect of monitoring self-hosted runners in an enterprise environment?
+Q: What is a crucial aspect of monitoring self-hosted runners in an enterprise environment?
 <details><summary>Show the answer</summary><p>

 - **Regularly checking the status and performance metrics of runners to ensure they operate optimally**